WavyCraftNetwork/Ranks/README.md

 # Ranks
 **Free to use**

 This ranks plugin is free to use for your very own server!
 A super simplistic ranks plugin even someone with no prior coding experience can create ranks!

 # API
-The API is super simple
+The API is super simple! ✨

 **Grab the ranks manager**
 ```